 David Vance National Media Strategist Ph: o: 202.736.5712 c: 240.605.8600 firstname.lastname@example.org

 A well-funded, highly coordinated national effort is underway to call a constitutional convention, under Article V of the U.S. Constitution, for the first time in history.
 The result of such a convention could be a complete overhaul of the Constitution and supporters of the convention are dangerously close to succeeding.
 With special interest groups gaining more momentum, conservative advocates are just six states short of reaching the constitutionally-required 34-state goal.
 They are targeting Republican-controlled legislatures in 2018 and are within striking distance.

 The unknowns surrounding a constitutional convention pose an unacceptable risk, particularly in the current polarized political climate.
-Given how close calling a new convention is, it’s time to spotlight that risk and sound an alarm for the preservation of our nation’s charter.
+Given how close calling a new convention is, it’s time to spotlight that risk and sound an alarm for the preservation of our Constitution.